If you are anything like me, buying a grill you can be quite overwhelming.

 Remember your grill is a cooking utensil and any cleaning products with harmful ingredients can hang around and taint your food.
 The best cleaner is always good old fashioned elbow grease!

 Cleaning the inside of your grill is the most important part, this is where the food is going to be in contact with, always be sure to clean the inside diligently.

 Once clean always be sure to cover your grill, this will keep it tucked away from the elements and extend its life dramatically.

 I personally would lean towards the 304 stainless for its durability to the elements.
-I am all about buying something for a little more money and having the peace of mind that my stainless steel grill will last better, because in the long run that will save me money.
+I am all about buying something for a little more money and having the peace of mind that my grill will last.
+In the long run that will save me money.

 I hope this information comes in handy when picking out your new grill, or giving your existing stainless grill some much needed TLC.

 Some guys just don't want a stainless steel grill, they want to have something a bit less shiny and a bit more 'manly'.
 Step in the charcoal smoker.
 The beautiful flavour that you can achieve with charcoal smokers is wonderful, my favourite has got to be a rack of chilli lime ribs smoking away all day on low & slow!